Skip navigation.

 Park Information

 At 380 acres, Powder Mills Park offers a unique natural setting with steep hillsides, creekside meadows and wetlands that provide a variety of recreational activities.
-There is downhill skiing, hiking, a sand volleyball court, and trout fishing.
+There is downhill skiing, hiking, and trout fishing.
 The park also offers six lodges and four shelters all available to rent.

-For information and reservations please call 585 753-PARK (7275) or go to our Online Parks Reservation System.
+For information and reservations please call 585 753-PARK (7275) or go to our Online Lodge & Shelter Reservation System.

 Location and Directions